Setting Up League Standings: Points Systems, Tiebreakers & Playoff Seeding

 Goals for comes third.
 More goals scored equals the higher seed when differential is equal.
 This discourages defensive "park the bus" strategies and rewards offensive play.

 Goals against comes fourth, in the rare case where goals for is equal.
 Then comes the coin flip.
 Nobody loves it, but randomness is at least impartial—and when it's written down in advance, captains accept it even when they don't like it.
-The coin flip that sank me at Ridgeline was the same outcome I would have had with a proper system; the difference is that a written rule is a rule, not a decision you're making on the spot.
+The difference between a coin flip that ends an argument and a coin flip that starts one is whether it was listed as the fifth tiebreaker on the website in August.

 For championship seeding or the last playoff spot, some leagues run a standalone tiebreaker game.
 This is the best outcome for competitive leagues when ice and schedule permit—it gives everyone a final chance to earn their result on the ice.